alisaifee/flask-limiter/doc/source/index.rst

 Moving Window
 -------------
-.. warning:: The moving window strategy is only implemented for the ``redis`` and ``in-memory``
+.. warning:: The moving window strategy is not implemented for the memcached storage backend.
-    storage backends.
 The strategy requires using a list with fast random access which is not very convenient to implement with a memcached storage.

 This strategy is the most effective for preventing bursts from by-passing the rate limit as the window for each limit is not fixed at the start and end of each time unit